Neerajrawat123/Neerajrawat123/README.md

 ### Hi there 👋

+I am Fullstack developer in Mern stack.
+I am a tech enthusiast who is eager to learn new technologies .

+Apart from tech side I like to read philosophy and psychology books.

 <!--
 **Neerajrawat123/Neerajrawat123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.